Oxyrhynchus: Archaeological excavation

 A joint project with Brigham Young University using multi-spectral imaging technology has been extremely successful in recovering previously illegible writing.
 With this technology, many pictures are taken of an illegible papyrus using different filters, each finely tuned to capture only certain wavelengths of light.
 Thus, researchers can find the optimum spectral portion for distinguishing ink from paper in order to display otherwise completely illegible papyri.
 The amount of text potentially to be deciphered by this technique is huge.
 A selection of the images obtained during the project and more information on the latest discoveries has been provided on the project's website.

 On June 21, 2005, the Times Literary Supplement published the text and translation of a newly reconstructed poem by Sappho, together with discussion by Martin L. West.
 Part of this poem was first published in 1922 from an Oxyrhynchus papyrus, no. 1787 (fragment 1).
 Most of the rest of the poem has now been found on a papyrus kept at Cologne University.

-In May 2020, an Egyptian-Catalan archaeological mission headed by Esther Pons and Maite Mascort revealed a unique cemetery consisting of one room built with glazed limestone dating back to the 26th Dynasty (so-called the El-Sawi era).
+In May 2020, an Egyptian-Catalan archaeological mission headed by Esther Pons and Maite Mascort revealed a unique cemetery consisting of one room built with glazed limestone dating back to the 26th Dynasty (the so-called El-Sawi era).
 Archaeologists also uncovered bronze coins, clay seals, Roman tombstones and small crosses.

 In February 2023, 16 individual tombs and 6 funerary complex from the Persian, Roman and Coptic periods and 2 deposited frogs were discovered by the Egyptian-Spanish archaeological mission.
 Majority of the bodies preserved with decorated shrouds were revealed alongside the pottery vessels and lamps.

+In April 2026, an archaeological mission led by the University of Barcelona and the Institute of the Ancient Near East uncovered a significant Roman-era tomb complex that provides evidence of complex, syncretic funerary traditions.
+The excavation revealed a range of mortuary practices, including mummification with linen wraps and gold leaf, as well as the deposition of cremated remains within limestone chambers alongside animal offerings, such as a feline head.
+The recovery of ritual objects, specifically three golden and one copper tongue, suggests a practice intended to allow the deceased to communicate in the afterlife, while the discovery of a papyrus fragment containing a passage from Homer’s Iliad and various bronze and terracotta figurines such as Cupid and Harpocrates underscores the fusion of Greek literary culture and Greco-Roman religious iconography with local Egyptian burial customs.